 Software Design Feature Reference Requirement SWR 2.10.04 The Observation Software must be allow the IRACE DCS to achieve its performance target of sustaining the storage of one exposure to disk every 10 seconds for 14 hours.
 The OS must be capable of assembling and adding the FITS header information at the same rate.
 Section 7 SWR 2.10.05 The Observation Software will ensure adequate free disk space is available to store data before an exposure is initiated.
 Section 3.4 SWR 2.10.06 The Observation Software will allow the storage of data from one observation to be overlapped with the configuration of the telescope and instrument for the next observation.
 Section 3.4 SWR 2.10.09 The Observation Software will comply with the requirements stated in ESO's Data Interface Control Document.
-Section 5 SWR 2.9.02 The templates and sequencer scripts provided by the Observation Software will acquire and store all data necessary fully to reduce the data, including - bias frame - dark frame - dome-flat frame - sky-flat frame - sky background frame Section 8.
-SWR 2.10.10 SWR 2.2.4.06 The Observation Software will ensure that sufficient metadata is included for each exposure to be completely identified and its data reduced automatically.
-This information will be provided in the data header and within the log files stored alongside the data.
-The log file belonging to each set Section 5 of data will be identified.
-The existence of missing or poor quality data will be indicated in the data headers
+Section 5 SWR 2.9.02 The templates and sequencer scripts provided by the Observation Software will acquire and store all data necessary fully to reduce the data, including - bias frame - dark frame Section 8.

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 12 January 2004
+Date: 12 March 2004

-Issue: 1.2
+Issue: 1.4

-Page: Page 16 of 58
+Page: Page 16 of 60

 Author: Steven Beard